keynshare/Key-N-Share/CONTRIBUTING.md

 We welcome contributions from the community!
 This document provides guidelines and instructions for contributing to the KeyNShare project.

+## Code of Conduct

+We expect all contributors to adhere to our [Code of Conduct](./CODE_OF_CONDUCT.md).
+Please read it before participating in the project.

 ## How to Contribute

 ### 1. Fork and Clone